teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

-There is the same problem with .bind(this) because this function also creates a new object on every render.
-So instead of doing this
+\`.bind(this)\` causes a similar problem because binding a context creates a completely new function too.

 ```js
 render() {